barton-willis/asymptotic_expansion/README.md

 55 failures are syntatic, not semantic failures) plus one test that triggers multiple calls to asksign.

-* `my-infsimp` is an effort at a new implementation of the function `simpinf.` Running `rtest_limit_extra` using `my-infsimp` results in four fewer testsuite failures than without.
-But the testsuite stalls during `rtestsum` when this file has been loaded.
+* `my-infsimp` is an effort at a new implementation of the function `simpinf.` the testsuite stalls during `rtestsum` when this file has been loaded, but removing one test from `rtestsum` allows the entire testsuite to finish.
+Doing so, fixes `rtest_limit_extra` failures 111, 125, 267, and 317.
+Additionally, it causes seven testsuite failures, but for some of these, the expected results are sub optional and the result using `my-infsimp` are better.

 * `continuous_p` is a function that attempts to determine if an expression is continuous.